Drawing by Erik Spett

 - Stick to what you do best and FOCUS ON THAT.

 Let me ask you: do you want to dedicate your life to pleasing and do you want to be universally popular?
-Then you should not find out about your talents nor take any risks and indeed be prepared for a meaningless life.
+Then you should not find out about your talents nor take any risks.
+It could be comfy.
+But will it have meaning when you are 80 years old thinking back on your life?

 But if you are ready to commit, and pay the price for you wishes becoming reality, I salute you and respect you – because your rewards will be much higher than for those who settle to live the life of others in safety, boredom and dissatisfaction.
 Blessed are you, because as your final moment approaches, and approach it will – you will know that you had the courage to follow the path that was you, despite the sacrifices and hardships endured along the way.